 If the dealer is threatening to report the vehicle as stolen or repossess the vehicle immediately, then you are likely dealing with a scam.

 But it is important to note that not all spot deliveries are scams.
 Mistakes can happen.
-And a legitimate dealer may allow spot delivery but make a calculator error on your loan application which leads to the deal falling through.
+A legitimate dealer may allow spot delivery, but then make a calculation error on your loan application, causing the deal to fall through.

-If the dealer could reasonably assume that a buyer wouldn’t be approved at the rates offered and demands the buyer resign for the vehicle at a higher interest rate, then something fishy is likely going on.
+However, if the dealer could have reasonably assumed that a buyer wouldn’t be approved at the rates offered and demands the buyer resign for the vehicle at a higher interest rate, then something fishy is likely going on.

 Look at the original documents

 Take a look at the original purchase documents.
-If there was a ‘Seller’s Right to Cancel’ or ‘Limited Right to Cancel’ form, you are likely a victim of a scam.
-Otherwise known as yo-yo scams, these documents leave room for the seller to proceed with a bait and switch scenario.
+Dealers that allow spot delivery sometimes include a “seller’s right to cancel” or “limited right to cancel” clause or form.
+These documents leave room for the seller to proceed with a bait-and=switch scenario.

 The unfortunate reality is that there are scammers in almost every industry.
 And car dealerships are no exception.

-If you are a victim of a spot delivery scam, gather all of the original documents.
+It may be time to seek legal help.
+Gather all of the original documents.
 Next, reach out to the office of your state’s attorney general.
-At that point, officials will be able to guide you through your options at a state-specific level.
+These officials will be able to guide you through your options at a state-specific level.